MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-immersive-spaces.md

 ### Firewall Ports for Mesh

-In addition to the endpoints above, Mesh also requires the following outgoing ports to be opened in your firewall:
+In addition to the endpoints, Mesh also requires the following outgoing ports to be opened in your firewall:

 - TCP ports 80, 443